 'I thought my name was called by the Chimes!' said Trotty, raising his hands in an attitude of supplication.
 'I hardly know why I am here, or how I came.
 I have listened to the Chimes these many years.
 They have cheered me often.'

-'And have you thanked them?' said the Bell.
+'And you have thanked them?' said the Bell.

-'A thousand times!' said Trotty.
+'A thousand times!' cried Trotty.

 'How?'